Top Tips for Visiting Charleston: Best Hotels, Attractions, & Restaurants

 Wrought iron park benches line the wide curing walkway where you can pause to watch the boats sail by.
 This park is the perfect place to enjoy a picnic lunch or an ice cream from one of the nearby vendors.

 One of the best ways to get a better perspective on Charleston is to take a boat or sailing tour.
 You can also book a midnight ghost tour which offers a twist on the traditional walking ghost tour.
-For more information, click here for more information.

 To book a traditional harbor boat tour or even a sunset wine-tasting sail, visit CharlestonHarborTours.com.

-Edmonston alston house charleston travel road taken
+Edmonston alston house charleston sc

 Much like Savannah, Charleston offers many historic home tours – so much so that you could spend an entire day touring houses.